Blog Layout

 The Blood-Sucking Chupacabra of Puerto Rico

-There are plenty of tales of monsters that go bump in the night and the Chupacabra, which translates to goat-sucker, is no exception.
-Tales of this Puerto Rican monster exploded in the mid-1990s, but have been around for longer.
+There are plenty of tales of monsters that go bump in the night, and the Chupacabra, which translates to goat-sucker, is no exception.
+Tales of this Puerto Rican monster exploded in the mid-1990s but have been around for longer.
 The idea of anything drinking blood gives us the creeps, but this one takes things a step further.

-The creature has become legend and is likened to the South American version of the Sasquatch.
+The creature has become a legend and is likened to the South American version of the Sasquatch.
 People out there think it exists and may try to find it, but there is no definitive evidence.
 There are a few stories that have guessed, though, but no one really knows for sure what caused all the trouble for farmers who have lost their livestock to some nightly assailant.

 The Chupacabra is an allegedly fearsome creature similar to the vampire in that it drains the blood of its victims.
 The idea of something preying on our pets and livestock is terrifying, so it's no surprise that this legend is the stuff that nightmares are made of.
 Let's learn more about this creature that swoops in during the night to drink the blood of goats and cows.